gatsbyjs/gatsby/packages/gatsby-transformer-video/README.md

 ## Prerequisites

 You will need to install `ffmpeg` and `ffprobe` as well.
+Your FFMPEG version should be compiled with all flags enabled to ensure full support for this plugin.

 Go to https://ffmpeg.org/download.html and download either a shared or static version of the library.

-Some operating systems may provide these packages via package manager.
+Some operating systems may provide these packages via a package manager.
 Some may **not provide** `ffprobe` when installing `ffmpeg`.

-You can either:
+If you can't find a way to get ffmpeg with all requirements for your system, you can always compile it on your own: https://trac.ffmpeg.org/wiki/CompilationGuide

+**How to link ffmpeg to this plugin:**

 - Provide the path to ffmpeg && ffprobe via GatsbyJS plugin configuration
 - Set an environment variable -> https://github.com/fluent-ffmpeg/node-fluent-ffmpeg#ffmpeg-and-ffprobe